oceantracker/oceantracker/_todo.md

 1.   full use of initial setup, final set up and update with timers
 1.   get rid of used nseq in favour of instanceID
 1.   add check for use of known class prop types, eg 'maunal_update'
+2. 1. faster to do dry celby updating adjacency matrix? aviods addtional decsion in cel serach

 1. add a convert compact at end if requested